PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

 Mbed Linux OS (MBL) uses **Connection Manager (ConnMan)** to manage Wi-Fi interfaces and connections.
 This page briefly reviews ConnMan, then explains how to use it to set up and manage Wi-Fi on MBL devices.

-### ConnMan

-ConnMan is a daemon (`connmand`) for managing internet connections within devices running the Linux operating system.
-It offers low memory consumption with a fast, coherent, synchronized reaction to changing network conditions.

-ConnMan is a fully modular system using [plug-ins to support a variety of wired or wireless technologies](http://www.embedded-computing.com/networking/the-connman) and allow easy modification for different use cases.
-For example, configuration methods like [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) and domain name resolving are implemented using plug-ins.

-As an MBL developer, use ConnMan for all basic network operations, rather than interacting directly with the `wpa_supplicant` daemon or modifying the `wpa_supplicant.conf` file.
+As an MBL developer, use ConnMan for all basic Wi-Fi operations, rather than interacting directly with the `wpa_supplicant` daemon or modifying the `wpa_supplicant.conf` file.

 <span class="tips">This page reviews only some of the commonly used ConnMan options, within the context of MBL.
 You may be interested in [the full ConnMan documentation](https://01.org/connman/documentation).</span>